Ferdinand von Wright: Career

 Ferdinand von Wright was born at the village of Haminalahti in Kuopio, Finland.
-His ancestors included Scottish merchants who had settled in Narva during the 17th-Century.
-His father Henrik Magnus von Wright was a retired Major who owned the family estate, Haminalahden.
+His ancestors included Scottish merchants who had settled in Narva during the 17th century.
+His father Henrik Magnus von Wright was a retired Major who owned the family estate, Haminalahti Manor.
 He was the youngest of nine surviving children and was tutored at home.
-Two of his older brothers, Magnus von Wright (1805–1868) and Wilhelm von Wright (1810–1887), also became painters and illustrators.
+Two of his older brothers, Magnus von Wright (1805–1868) and Wilhelm von Wright (1810-1887), also became painters and illustrators.
 Following in their footsteps, he showed an early aptitude for art, developed during time spent hunting and exploring nature while making sketchbooks.

-He travelled to Sweden for the first time when he was fifteen, visiting Bohuslän Province with Wilhelm, who was working as an illustrator for the zoologist Bengt Fredrik Fries (1799–1839).
+He travelled to Sweden for the first time when he was fifteen, visiting Bohuslän Province with Wilhelm, who was working as an illustrator for the zoologist Bengt Fredrik Fries (1799-1839).

 The following year, he went by himself to work for the Swedish amateur ornithologist, Count Nils Bonde, who had recently subsidized the publication of the multi-volume Svenska Fåglar (Stockholm: C. von Scheele.
 1828), with illustrations by Magnus and Wilhelm.

 After a few months back in Finland, he returned to Sweden where, in 1842, he briefly studied at the Royal Swedish Academy of Arts with the sculptor Johan Niclas Byström (1783–1848).
 He went home again in 1844, having been in Sweden for almost six years.
 Five years later, he went to Turku, where he took some additional lessons from Robert Wilhelm Ekman (1808-1873).